John Petersburg

-John Petersburg (born April 8, 1952) is an American politician serving in the Minnesota House of Representatives since 2013.
-A member of the Republican Party of Minnesota, Petersburg represents District 19B in southeast-central Minnesota, including the cities of Owatonna and Waseca and parts of Steele and Waseca Counties.
+John Petersburg (born April 8, 1952) is an American politician who served in the Minnesota House of Representatives from 2013 to 2025.
+A member of the Republican Party of Minnesota, Petersburg represented District 19B in southeast-central Minnesota, including the cities of Owatonna and Waseca and parts of Steele and Waseca Counties.

 Early life, education and career

 Petersburg was born in Owatonna, Minnesota and attended Claremont High School.
-He attended Minnesota State University, Mankato, graduating with a B.S. in public administration and a B.S. in paralegal studies.
+He attended Minnesota State University, Mankato, graduating with a B.S. in public administration and paralegal studies.
 Petersburg was a church administrator at Trinity Lutheran Church in Owatonna for 21 years.
 He served on the Dodge Center School Board during the 1980s and '90s.

 Minnesota House of Representatives

-Petersburg was elected to the Minnesota House of Representatives in 2012, following redistricting and the retirement of incumbent Kory Kath, and has been elected every two years since.
+Petersburg was elected to the Minnesota House of Representatives in 2012, following redistricting and the retirement of incumbent Kory Kath, and was elected every two years until his retirement in 2024.

 In 2017-18, Petersburg served as vice-chair of the Transportation Finance Committee.
-He is the minority lead on the Transportation Finance and Policy Committee and sits on the Housing Finance and Policy and Ways and Means Committees.
+Later, he was the minority lead on the Transportation Finance and Policy Committee and sat on the Housing Finance and Policy and Ways and Means Committees.

 Electoral history

 Personal life

 Petersburg is married to his wife, Susan.
 They have eight children and reside in Waseca, Minnesota.
+He is Lutheran.